Umbraco vs. WordPress (2026 Comparison)

 WordPress web design is renowned for its vast array of themes.
 With thousands of free and premium themes available, you can find a design for virtually any type of website.
 These themes can be easily customized through the WordPress Customizer, allowing you to tweak your site’s appearance without touching the code.

-For those wanting more control, page builders like Elementor provide drag-and-drop functionality that lets you design pages visually.
+WordPress service providers looking for more control often choose page builders like Elementor, which offers drag-and-drop functionality that lets you design pages visually.

 WordPress is the undisputed champion in this showdown when it comes to plugins and features.
 With over 60,000 plugins available in the WordPress Plugin Directory, you can add virtually any functionality to your site — from search engine optimization (SEO) tools and contact forms to eCommerce solutions and membership sites.
 The sheer volume and variety of plugins give WordPress an edge in this category.